-The HDHP does not cover the following:
+The HDHP Basic does not cover the following:

-- Services or supplies provided during times you or your covered dependents were not covered under the plan. - Services and supplies provided before you meet the HDHP deductible except for certain preventive care as specified by the Affordable Care Act. - Services and supplies that do not meet the definition of a covered charge. - Charges in excess of the contracted rate with respect to a network provider, or a provider with whom the claims administrator or Chevron Corporation has negotiated a contracted rate. - Charges in excess of the plan's maximum allowable amount. - Charges for services, supplies, procedures and treatments that are not medically necessary. - Services provided by foreign and sign language interpreters. - Diagnostic services, supplies, tests, or procedures (other than mammography) furnished by a Hospital or other diagnostic facility which are self-directed or ordered by a Provider affiliated with such diagnostic facility who is not actively involved in your medical care. - Confinement, treatment, services or supplies given for, or related to, any of the following: - Abdominoplasty. - Liposuction. - Speech therapy for fluency disorders. - Chelation therapy, except to treat heavy metal poisoning. - Tobacco dependency, except as specifically covered by the Mental Health and Substance Abuse Plan or the Prescription Drug Program. - Massage therapy, including, but not limited to, Rolfing. - Membership costs for health clubs, purchase of home whirlpools, spas and saunas for any reason. - Tine test for tuberculosis. - Herbal medicine, holistic or homeopathic care, including, but not limited to, drugs, aromatherapy and ecological or environmental medicine. - Personal convenience or comfort items or general household goods, including, but not limited to, the purchase or rental of radios, TVs, telephones, first-aid kits, exercise equipment, air conditioners, humidifiers, food liquefiers, newspapers or bedside service tables, or the cost of meals for guests. - Charges for broken appointments or for completing or processing claim forms. - Charges for telephone conversations for consultations or for Internet visits of any type that are provided by a person or entity other than Live Health Online - Cosmetic or reconstructive surgery or procedures, except reconstructive surgery that's specifically covered under the plan.
+- Services or supplies provided during times you or your covered dependents were not covered under the plan. - Services and supplies provided before you meet the HDHP Basic deductible except for certain preventive care as specified by the Affordable Care Act. - Services and supplies that do not meet the definition of a covered charge. - Charges in excess of the contracted rate with respect to a network provider, or a provider with whom the claims administrator or Chevron Corporation has negotiated a contracted rate. - Charges in excess of the plan's maximum allowable amount. - Charges for services, supplies, procedures and treatments that are not medically necessary. - Services provided by foreign and sign language interpreters. - Diagnostic services, supplies, tests, or procedures (other than mammography) furnished by a Hospital or other diagnostic facility which are self-directed or ordered by a Provider affiliated with such diagnostic facility who is not actively involved in your medical care. - Confinement, treatment, services or supplies given for, or related to, any of the following: - Abdominoplasty. - Liposuction. - Speech therapy for fluency disorders. - Chelation therapy, except to treat heavy metal poisoning. - Tobacco dependency, except as specifically covered by the Mental Health and Substance Abuse Plan or the Prescription Drug Program. - Massage therapy, including, but not limited to, Rolfing. - Membership costs for health clubs, purchase of home whirlpools, spas and saunas for any reason. - Tine test for tuberculosis. - Herbal medicine, holistic or homeopathic care, including, but not limited to, drugs, aromatherapy and ecological or environmental medicine. - Personal convenience or comfort items or general household goods, including, but not limited to, the purchase or rental of radios, TVs, telephones, first-aid kits, exercise equipment, air conditioners, humidifiers, food liquefiers, newspapers or bedside service tables, or the cost of meals for guests. - Charges for broken appointments or for completing or processing claim forms, for telephone conversations for consultations or for Internet consultations. - Cosmetic or reconstructive surgery or procedures, except reconstructive surgery that's specifically covered under the plan.